jonlpersson/ed-latimore/site/_drafts/10-ways-for-any-man-to-look-taller.md

 However, there are a number of tools and techniques you can use to look taller.
 These style tips will not only make you look better, but you’ll also be healthier.
 Depending on who you are, some of these tips may even cause you actually gain 1-3 inches in height.

 I don’t want to promise anything outlandish though.
-All I can say is that if you follow these tips here, you’ll definitely look better and look taller.
+All I can say is that if you follow these tips, you’ll definitely look better and taller.
 That’s an undisputed fact.

 Whether you actually change your physical height depends entirely upon where you are currently.